MRamadhanKesaPI/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Defining Relationships

-In this phase, i define relationships between tables to ensure data integrity and proper connections.
+Relationships between tables are defined to ensure data integrity and proper connections.

-Since the date values were imported as **VARCHAR** but were changed to actual **DATE** during data cleaning, the first step is to set the primary key (PK) for the date in the calendar table.
+Since the date values were imported as (VARCHAR) but were changed to actual (DATE) during data cleaning, the first step is to set the primary key (PK) for the date in the calendar table.

 Below are the SQL queries and results for each table relationships step.
 ```sql